pranath/predict_churn_music_service/README.md

 ## Project definition
 Streaming music services can produce huge datasets, and we will approach this project by using one of the most caperble tools for dealing with big data - Apache Spark.

-In this project, will analyse the dataset for user logs from the Sparkify service and seek to build a machine learning model that is able to predict customers that might churn.
+In this project, we will analyse the dataset for user logs from the Sparkify service and seek to build a machine learning model that is able to predict customers that might churn.

 ## Results